angular/angular/modules/angular2/docs/core/01_templates.md

 </div>
 ```

-In the above example the `if` instantiator determins if the child view (an instance of the child template) should be
+In the above example the `if` instantiator determines if the child view (an instance of the child template) should be
 inserted into ther root view.
 The `if` makes this decision based on if the `isAdimnistrator` binding is true.

-The above example is in the shart form, for better clarity let's rewrite it in the canonical form, which is functionaly
+The above example is in the short form, for better clarity let's rewrite it in the canonical form, which is functionally
 identical.

 ```